ligershark/psbuild/README.md

 #### show common msbuild escape characters

 When authoring MSBuild files there are a few [special characters](https://msdn.microsoft.com/en-us/library/bb546106.aspx) that you'll need to escape.
-Instead of searching the web for the result you can simply invoke a cmdlet.
+Instead of searching the web for the result you can simply call this.

 <code>Get-MSBuildEscapeCharacters</code>